A Guide to Encasing Flowers in Resin

 And there you have it—your brittle bouquet, ready for the resin!

-The Process of Encapsulating Dried Flowers
+The Process of Casting Flowers in Resin

 Flowers can be encapsulated in resin for many types of projects.
 For now, we will focus on showing you a step-by-step guide through a specific example.
 In this video, you can see the process of embedding a dried flower in resin with a bottle-shaped mold.
 The result is then turned into an epoxy resin lamp.